vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/143/03_asya_tveShA.md

 The rest of pāda c presents other difficulties: it contains two apparent nominatives, sg. aktúḥ and pl. síndhavaḥ, both apparently part of the same simile.

 Moreover the prep./prev. áti has nothing to govern or construe with.
-Old allows an emendation to acc. pl. *aktū́n, producing the prep. phrase áti *aktū́n “across the nights,” which produces good sense.
-Ge refines this by suggesting that there is really a word haplology from *áty aktúm aktúr, with aktúr and síndhavaḥ forming what he calls elsewhere a loose karmadhāraya, tr. “gleich dem Farbenspiel der Flüsse” (sim.
+Oldenberg allows an emendation to acc. pl. *aktū́n, producing the prep. phrase áti *aktū́n “across the nights,” which produces good sense.
+Geldner refines this by suggesting that there is really a word haplology from *áty aktúm aktúr, with aktúr and síndhavaḥ forming what he calls elsewhere a loose karmadhāraya, tr. “gleich dem Farbenspiel der Flüsse” (sim.

-Re “comme la surface-ointe (des) fleuves”).
+Renou “comme la surface-ointe (des) fleuves”).
 Since both also render the haplologized

 *aktúm/aktū́n as ‘night(s)’, they are also silently assuming a pun on aktú-, both ‘night’ and a derivative of √añj ‘anoint, adorn’.
 My interpr. also assumes a haplology of